menacit/virt_base_course/22-virt_devel_intro.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Martin Fisch (CC BY 2.0)" -->
-**In theory, collaborative development of software shouldn't be that hard.**
+In theory, collaborative development and testing of software shouldn't be that hard.

+We got interpreted languages and great tools like GitHub to help us.

 ![bg right:30%](images/22-bees.jpg)